 - If I don’t need the money to live on now, can I invest the checks and earn enough money to push the break-even point beyond my 78th birthday?

-- Have I checked the provisions regarding death of a spouse?
+- Have I checked the provisions regarding the death of a spouse?
 The website states that the surviving spouse is eligible to receive the highest amount either spouse would be eligible for, but not both.

 - Do I trust Congress to keep its promises?